 Peterson Grove, while conveniently located, is sometimes reserved for weddings or other events.
 If so, there are other picnic areas available nearby.
 If the Grove is not occupied, you can use it.
 Wherever you picnic, please ensure to clean up after you leave that area, to keep the park clean for everyone (including its resident animals).

-This is called Royal Seating and is reserved for Royal Court Members.
-If seats are not claimed by royal members, they are available to the public for purchase for the evening for $100 each.
+This is called Royal Seating and is a benefit for Royal Court patrons in our Donors Circle.
+If seats are not claimed by donors, they are available to the public to purchase for the evening for $100 each.

 No. However, if you wish to make a donation to support Shakespeare in the Park and help keep it free for youth, there is a donation box in the concessions area.
 Checks can be made out to Silicon Valley Shakespeare.